microsoft/BotBuilder-Samples/experimental/adaptive-dialog/declarative/19.integrating-composer-dialogs/README.md

 This bot has been created using [Bot Framework](https://dev.botframework.com), it starts with [19.custom-dialogs][s1] sample and shows how to get adaptive dialogs and custom/ waterfall dialogs work together.

-## Steps to add adaptive dialog to a V4 bot
+## Steps to add composer dialogs to a V4 bot
 1. Update all packages to 4.8.x from Nuget
-2. Add `Microsoft.Bot.Builder.Dialogs.Adaptive` package
+2. Add the following packages
+    - `Microsoft.Bot.Builder.Dialogs.Declarative`
+    - `Microsoft.Bot.Builder.Dialogs.Adaptive`
+3. Update startup.cs and add resource explorer to find and load declarative assets.
-3. Add and configure **DialogManager** in `DialogBot.cs`.
+4. Add and configure **DialogManager** in `DialogBot.cs`.
 This internally takes care of saving state on each turn.
-4. Update adapter to use storage, conversation state and user state.
+5. Update adapter to use storage, conversation state and user state.
+6. Use BotFramework Composer to build a bot.
+    - Navigate to the folder on your local machine where your composer bot is.
+    - Locate and copy over contents of `composerBot` folder.
+7. Add the composer dialog to your RootDialog.

 ## Prerequisites